LLC vs Sole Proprietorship: The Complete Comparison

 As a sole proprietor, your risks increase as your business becomes more profitable.
 Increased profit and risk mean a need for a formal legal business entity.
 For example, do you own a car, a house, or other assets?
 If you answered yes, keep reading.

-As your business grows your risks of being sued grows.
+As your business grows your risks of being sued grow.
 An upset customer sues you.
 Whatever the reason, if you’re sued, and you own assets, or have a lot of money in your personal bank account, those assets could be taken from you as part of the lawsuit.

 Sole proprietors don’t have the same branding opportunities provided by a single-member LLC (or other formal business entity).
 This often results in less credibility.
 When a sole proprietor invoices, opens a business bank account, receives payment, or does any kind of marketing, they must use their surname.
 The only exception to this is if the state where you operate as sole proprietor allows you to register as doing business as (DBA) name.